 Michael Choo is Managing Partner of Frontier Ridge Capital LP, a privately-held investment firm focusing on global distressed investments and special situations.
 Prior to founding Frontier Ridge Capital, Mr. Choo was with Atticus Capital, LLC, and previously with W.L.
 Ross & Co. and Goldman Sachs’ Special Situations investing group in Asia.
 Mr. Choo was previously a Trustee of Stanford University and is currently a member of the Board of Directors of the Korean American League for Civic Action, Inc.

 Mr. Choo received his B.A. in Public Policy from Stanford University and an M.B.A. from Harvard University.

 Lisa lives in London, England, with her husband Peter Cirenza.
-They have three sons and a daughter.
+They have four grown children.

 Chief Risk Officer